 Don't worry if you wanted to be able to show something and it's on the prohibited list.
 You can take photographs or make drawings to illustrate your ideas.
-Some sponsors may give special awards for photographs.

 Discussing Your Work

 The nature of scientific and technology research is that it is shared with and critiqued by peers, and eventually the public.
 This aspect of your project allows you to develop an important set of skills.